 That’s why I’ve written this guide to making camping reservations in Torres del Paine, with added hints and tips from my two visits to the park and the extra information I’ve acquired from conversations with the two companies who offer accommodation.

-The free, CONAF campsites are closed this season (2023/2024) for repairs.
-If they are open for the 2023/2024 season, you should be able to make reservations here.
+The free, CONAF campsites are still closed this season (2024/2025) and it doesn’t look like they’ll open anytime soon.
+If they are open for the 2025/2026 season, you should be able to make reservations here.

 If you want to save time, the website Torres Hike can show you the availability of accommodation and allows you to book it directly through them, rather than having to go via the Vertice Patagonia and Las Torres (previously known as Fantastico Sur) websites.
 All you need to do is plug in your dates and it’ll show you which campgrounds and refugios are available – saving you LOTS of time.
 You can then book directly with them, rather than having to try and book through the other websites!